adibSetiawann/learn-MERN/README.md

 # learn-MERN

-this is repo for learning MERN crash course from NetNinja you can directly learn by following this https://www.youtube.com/watch?v=98BzS5Oz5E4&list=PL4cUxeGkcC9iJ_KkrkBZWZRHVwnzLIoUE&index=1
+this is repo for learning MERN crash course from NetNinja. <br>
+click on branch to see what im doing in this repo, happy enjoy it :)

+# Setup
+type `npm install` on your terminal